lytics/flo/README.md

 ### Introduction

-Graphs are pipelines, you can think of them as a template or class, a graph can be started multiple times with a different name and configuration.
+Graphs are processing pipelines, you can think of them as a template or class, a graph can be started multiple times with a different name and configuration.
 Below each ... represents a function that the user of flo supplies.

 	g := graph.New()
 	g.From(...)